jajuanjones/sample-jam-client/README.md

 ## Introduction

-Sample Jam is a forum site built for the musically inclined not only to help garner discussions on musical topics between one another, but to allow its users to share music they've created.
+Sample Jam is a forum site built for the musically inclined not only to help garner discussions on musical topics between users, but to allow its users to share music they've created.

 ## Motivations